-Do you suspect a Nigerian is trying to scam you?
+Do you suspect somebody is trying to scam you?
 Please don’t hesitate to contact us.
 It is not right for any man or woman to swindle anyone of their hard-earned money.
 In most cases, victims of internet crimes are those who have retired from service.
-There are also those who genuinely are seeking
+There are also those who genuinely are seeking relationships

 toll-free at 1-844-USA-GOV1 (1-844-872-4681).

 Scammers may try to use the internet to steal your personal information or trick you into sending them money.
 Learn how to stay safe online.

 If you believe you’re a victim of an internet-related crime, report it to these government authorities:

 - The Internet Crime Complaint Center (IC3) will send your internet-related criminal complaint to federal, state, local, or international law enforcement.
 In addition to filing an IC3 complaint, contact your credit card company.
 Let them know about unauthorized charges or if you think your credit card number was stolen.

 - The Federal Trade Commission (FTC) shares consumer complaints, including online scams with local, state, federal, and foreign law enforcement.
 While the FTC can’t resolve individual complaints, it can tell you the next steps to take.

 - EConsumer.gov accepts complaints about online shopping and e-commerce transactions with foreign companies.